What do we mean by 'state'?

 E. coli

-On LAWA, E. coli results in groundwater are compared to Drinking Water Standards for New Zealand, because groundwater is commonly used as a source of drinking water.
+E. coli results in groundwater are compared with the Drinking Water Standards for New Zealand, as groundwater is a common source of drinking water.
 The most important thing about E. coli in a drinking-water sample is not the numerical result, but whether it is detected at all.
-If it is detected, it indicates the presence of faecal material in the water and the risk that other harmful pathogens may also be present.
-In a broad sense, that risk increases with higher E. coli counts, but even an E. coli count of 1 in a 100 mL sample indicates a risk, and it exceeds the New Zealand drinking-water standard.
+Any detection indicates the presence of faecal material and a risk that harmful pathogens may be present.
+In a broad sense, that risk increases with higher E. coli counts, but even a single E. coli count of 1 in a 100 mL sample indicates a risk, and exceeds the New Zealand drinking-water standard.

 More information about E. coli is available in this factsheet.